There are about 3,500 species of mosquitos found throughout the world. About 30 species have been identified in this County.

 .
 For information on the Zika virus, click here

 to visit the Center for Disease Control (CDC) website.

 The Mosquito is a common insect in the family Culicidae

 (from the Latin culex meaning midge or gnat).

-All mosquitoes pass through four life stages: egg, larva, pupa and adult.
+All mosquitos pass through four life stages: egg, larva, pupa and adult.
 The first three stages must have water